Expert list Animal Protection / Animal Welfare

 Quelle: Universität Hohenheim / Sacha Dauphin

 Ideally, fattening pigs should have access to outside air.
 But from an environmental protection perspective, the uncontrolled emissions then pose a problem.
-Prof. Dr. Eva Gallmann seeks to resolve these competing interests.
-They are assessing how ventilation techniques can ensure a good stall climate with low emissions.
+Prof. Dr. Eva Gallmann wants to resolve this contradiction between animal welfare and the environment.
+She is assessing how ventilation techniques can ensure a good stall climate with low emissions.
 Effecting possibilities for cooling are also important to prevent heat stress.

 Sustainable livestock farming and meat substitutes as a trend